jahl/test_cloud_function/README.md

       7616481555c1   buddy_default   bridge    local
     ```

+4. If this is the first time you're running the function, remember to build it with the following command:
+`docker build -t test_cloud_function .`

-4. Whenever you run the cloud function docker command, you should create a link between the cloud function and the DB container like so:
+5. Whenever you run the cloud function docker command, you should create a link between the cloud function and the DB container like so:
+  `docker run -p 8080:8080 --network buddy_default --link buddy-mysql-1:mysql test_cloud_function`

+### Registering changes

+There is currently no hot reload setup for this cloud function, so you'll have to rebuild the docker image after every change:

+`docker build -t test_cloud_function .`

+### Using the function

+Start up the docker container with the following command:

 `docker run -p 8080:8080 --network buddy_default --link buddy-mysql-1:mysql test_cloud_function`